-By withdrawing the legislation, the Government is effectively abandoning the current plan for reform of the scheme.
+The NSW Government announced today (19 August 2013) it is withdrawing legislation for reforming the NSW CTP greenslip scheme.
+By withdrawing the legislation, the Government has effectively abandoned the current plan for reform of the scheme.

-Andrew Constance, Minister for Finance and Services blamed the fact that Labor and the Greens would not support the legislation in the Upper House.
+Andrew Constance, Minister for Finance and Services blamed the fact it was abandoned on Labor and the Greens.
+They did not support the legislation in the Upper House.

 Minister Constance said “There is no doubt the current CTP scheme is broken and its disappointing Labor and the Greens would rather work against the Government than co-operate to reach a solution”.